113ll3/Ibmclouddocscli/reference/ibmcloud/cli_order.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Managing classic infrastructure orders and quotes
+# Managing classic infrastructure orders and quotes (ibmcloud sl order)
 {: #sl-manage-classic-orders}

 Use the following commands to manage orders and quotes in your classic infrastructure.